catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_Object-Properties.md

 ---

+current UI Item
-* current UI item: all properties as a listing into "withProperties"
+* all properties as a listing into "withProperties"

 ---

+the proposes UI Repository Item
 * properties have to be sorted into the Semantic Groups
 * logic for Priority Areas is optional
 * we would like to offer making suggestions for leading properties and main details

 ---

-* flat hierarchy
-* DOM order = accessible screen reader order
-* Re-ordering with CSS grid or flexbox = best order and weighting for seeing users

----

-* in the future properties could be sorted into the different groups
+* Collections for the Semantic Groups
     * PrimaryIdentifier
     * SecondaryIdentifier
     * inGroupPersonalStatus